A Story Arc

 - And slightly before that, the Avengers already did this by recruiting a bunch of X-Men into the team with Uncanny Avengers.

 - The entire idea behind The Secret Defenders.
 The book featured a revolving door roster, with specific characters called in on a mission by mission basis.
-Characters who passed through the team ranged from Wolverine and Ghost Rider to War Machine and Spider-Woman.
+Characters who passed through the team ranged from Wolverine and Ghost Rider to War Machine and even Thanos!

 - Buffy the Vampire Slayer Season Eight has the Scooby Gang leading an army of hundreds of slayers, not to mention a large group of wiccans and other magic users.